BOARD OF EQUALIZATION

 Montesano, WA 98563

-Please call Jill Vance, Clerk of the Board, for information on how to receive an appeal form, the appeal process and any help you may need in filling out the appeal form and finding/submitting the required evidence.
-The completed petition must be timely filed within 30 days from the date that the change of value notices were mailed, or by July 1st of the assessment year whichever date is later in the year.
+Please contact the Clerk of the Board, Jill Vance, at 360-964-1571 or email@example.com for forms, information on the appeal process and any questions you may have with filling out the appeal form or finding/submitting the required evidence.
+The completed petition form must be timely filed within 30 calendar days from the date that the revalue notices were mailed, or by July 1st of the current assessment year whichever date is later in the year.
+You MUST submit a copy of your revaluation notice with your appeal.

-To print a real property appeal form click here.
+To print a real property (residential/commercial) appeal form click here for an electronic fill in form click here

-If the appellant is not satisfied with the determination made by the Board of Equalization, an appeal can be made to the Washington State Board of Tax Appeals.
+If you are not satisfied with the determination made by the Board of Equalization, you can appeal that decision to the Washington State Board of Tax Appeals.

 About the Board of Equalization

-The Grays Harbor County Board of Equalization is an independent body of private citizens that hears and decides appeals related to property valuation and other determinations by the Grays Harbor County Assessor.
-Appointed by the County Commissioners, the Board is established by the laws of Washington State and governed by the Washington State Department of Revenue.
+The Grays Harbor County Board of Equalization, comprised of the County Commissioners, hears and decides appeals related to property valuation and other determinations by the Grays Harbor County Assessor.
+The Board is established by the laws of Washington State and governed by the Washington State Department of Revenue.
 The Board of Equalization is committed to ensuring that adequate guidance and information is available to taxpayers in preparing a proper appeal.

 The Board provides impartial and economical adjudication for appealing the following